UselessProject/Dreamline/README.md

 ## Populating Data

 Dreamlines will seed the database with common currencies, countries and sales units, but you need extra scripts to populate your database.
-You can find the dumped data inside the `db` directory in the root of the project.
+You can find the dumped scripts inside the `db` directory within the root of your project.

 ## SalesUnit Summary API